lucat1/teapot.ovh/content/posts/mail.md

 ## Subscribing to Sorted Folders

-By default, most mail clients don't the these folders.
-While the configuration depends on the mail client being used, here are the steps required to show and actively synchronize the Sorted Folders in Mozzilla Thunderbird:
+By default, most mail clients don't show the these folders.
+While the configuration depends on the mail client being used, here are the steps required to show and actively synchronize the Sorted Folders in Mozzilla
+Thunderbird:

 0. Add your mail account as detailed earlier.
 1. Right-click on the mailbox in your navbar, and select `Subscribe`.